ECB seeks to reconcile soaring inflation with war risks | Headlines

 ECB seeks to reconcile soaring inflation with war risks

-But the conflict in Ukraine, the unprecedented sanctions slapped by Western countries on Russia and soaring commodity prices will all raise uncertainty, dampen growth, and sap households' purchasing power, adding to the case for caution.
+It is also expected to drop any reference to a rate cut in its guidance.
 Some policy hawks are nevertheless likely to push the ECB to curb stimulus and return policy at least to a "neutral" setting, so the bank could signal the end of bond buys in the coming months, a decision that would raise the chances of -- but not cement -- a 2022 rate hike.

 The European Central Bank is likely to make as few policy commitments as possible on Thursday as the shock of Russia's invasion of Ukraine up-ends its expectations for the economy and leaves policymakers grappling with new realities.